ecampi/Labs/Lab6/Lab6.md

 Exercise03:
 The command touch DockerFile was not running.
 It first said I didn't have permissions to do this.
 I looked online to try and find solutions but nothing was working.
 Then I was able to open the docker file after a little bit in a text editor though.
 Everything in the document made sense and worked until the commands had to be run.
 When I tried to run build, it would give me another error saying that part of the statement was invalid.
-I tried many things to fix this
+I tried many things to fix this but nothing worked.
+I also searched online for all of these errors and tried a lot of things I found but none of them worked.

+Example04: